AdobeDocs/contributor.en/user/setup/install-tools.md

 >[!NOTE]
 > If you're making only minor changes to an article, you *do not* need to complete the steps in this article.
 You can simply make changes in your web browser.
 >
-> Major contributors are encouraged to complete these steps, which enable you to use the [major/long-running changes workflow](how-to-write-workflows-major.md).
+> Major contributors are encouraged to complete these steps, which enable you to use the [major changes workflow](local-repo.md).
 Even if you have write permissions in the main repository, *we highly recommend (and this guide assumes) that you fork and clone the repository*, so that you have read/write permissions to store your proposed changes in your fork.

 ## Install Git client tools